sunkev/on_the_trail/README.md

 Safer parks and trails all around the world through great communication.

 #### Near Vision:
-A simple website that will allow users to create custom notifications for their friends and loved ones.
+A simple website that will allow users to create custom text and email notifications for their friends and loved ones to keep everyone informed.

 #### Stakeholders
 - Hiker